nighres/nighres/doc/_build/html/_sources/auto_examples/example_sampling_t1_on_layers.rst.txt

 we first use the segmentation results to create binary masks representing those boundaries.

-.. note:: Since data is passed as Nibabel objects, we can manipulate it directly in Python, without ever saving or reloading the data
+.. tip:: Since data is passed as Nibabel objects, we can manipulate it directly in Python, without ever saving or reloading the data